Code-Institute-Submissions/thirty-seconds-maths/README.md

 When implementing the reset button, I had trouble resetting the game to its initial state.
 Due to time issues, I looked for a quick solution and came across the location.reload() function in JavaScript, which reloads the page and sets the game to its initial state.

+### Contents

+- The font was imported using Google Fonts

+- The text content was written by myself.